Frequently Asked Questions

 • Reduce employee pay

-• Eliminate positions This program is meant to provide consistency in determining pay and structure around career growth opportunities.
+• Eliminate positions.
+This program is meant to provide consistency in determining pay and structure around career growth opportunities.
 We do not anticipate material changes to your day-to-day work.

+We welcome questions and feedback.
+For these purposes, your eTeam member will be your primary point of contact.
 If they are unable to address your question, they will pass it along to the Human Resources team.

 Compensation Philosophy

 A compensation philosophy is a formal strategy detailing ASU’s commitment to employee compensation.
 It includes compensation program goals, components, and high-level governance considerations.
-The Core Executive Team is currently finalizing a compensation philosophy that will govern all in-scope employees (see: Who is included in the new program?).

 Per the updated compensation philosophy, the goals of ASU’s compensation program are: